devinit/fts_precodinglists/README.md

 unique(withoutngos$Recipient.Organization)
 ```

-#create extra columns based on the existing final columns
+# Create extra columns based on the existing final columns

 Domestic response is TRUE when donor country id is equal to the destination country id.
 When both columns are balnk, I consider it as non-domestic response (FALSE)